samiam2013/GoMVClean/README.md

 # GoMVClean [![Go Report Card](https://goreportcard.com/badge/github.com/samiam2013/GoMVClean)]
 A Go language MVC template written for keeping with only native dependencies

-"a quote from internet land : "Go really doesn't need a framework.
+A quote from internet land : "Go really doesn't need a framework.
 There have been many attempts, but have all failed because frameworks just get in the way.
 The core language was designed for building rest APIs.
 If you want MVC [in] Go, just start structuring your code that way."

 What, so I can't do a good job of it and make the result free?